terramate-io/terramate-docs/cli/reference/cmdline/experimental/experimental-trigger.md

 ## Ignore Trigger

-Sometimes, when you introduce changes to one or multiple stacks that are of a cosmetic nature but don't affect the managed resources, instead of marking all stacks as changed you can create an ignore trigger with the `--ignore-change` flag.
-Ignore trigger will configure the change detection to ignore stacks in the next Pull Request and deployment.
+When you make cosmetic changes to one or more stacks that don't affect the managed resources, you can use the `--ignore-change` flag to trigger those stacks to remain unchanged.
+This flag configures the change detection to ignore these stacks in the next Pull Request and deployment.

 ```bash
 terramate experimental trigger /path/to/stack --ignore-change